Lo-ouiiz/dev-container-pwa/README.md

 # 🧱 Dev Container Environment

-This development environment provides **Node.js 20** with the following VS Code extensions:
+This development environment provides **Node.js 20** with VS Code extensions and a few configurations.

-- 🛠️ ESLint
-- 🎨 Prettier
-- 🌿 Git Graph
-- 🔄 Auto Rename Tag
-- ❌ Auto Close Tag
-- 💅 Sass Indented

 ## 📋 Table of Contents